Early history of Williamsburg, South Carolina: Founding

 Williamsburg, named after William of Orange, was one of eleven townships ordered by King George II in 1730 meant to develop the "back country" of the Carolina Province.
 The township was a part of Craven County, one of the original four counties that encompassed present South Carolina.
 Williamsburg Township then included most of the present Pee Dee region.
 The township consisted 20,000 acres (80 km2) and was located in front of the Black River.
 It was later divided and became a number of separate counties, including present Williamsburg County, South Carolina.

 A white pine tree on the Black River was marked by early surveyor with the King's Arrow to claim it for the King.
 The tree was referred to as “The King's Tree,” and became the center of the new township.
 Kingstree eventually became the chief town of Williamsburg township.

-Colonial historians record three Native American tribes with territories nearby: the Wee Tee, the Wee Nee (Winyaw), and the Mingo tribes.
+Colonial historians record three Native American tribes with territories nearby: the Wee Tee, the Wee Nee (Winyah), and the Mingo tribes.

 In 1732 a colony of forty Scots-Irish led by Roger Gordon came up the river by boat and settled in the vicinity of the King's Tree.
 They were poor Protestants who had come from northern Ireland.
 They had settled there seeking a better life than in Scotland, before migrating to America.

 Early European colonists faced harsh conditions.
 The life expectancy for those who survived infancy was around 50 years.
 The settlers tried to establish farmsteads in the territories of several American Indian peoples, but had few conflicts with them.
 At first there was considerable trade with the Indians, but their populations fell dramatically due to epidemics of new infectious diseases, to which they had no immunity.
 Hazards for the settlers included venomous snakes and wolves, which were very common in the early years.